UTSCCSCC01/TimeShare/doc/sprint2/sprint2_mark.md

     - 1 mark  = at least one team member did not complete any task or did not have any task assigned
     - 0 marks = most of team members have no tasks assigned and/or completed

-    Your Mark: _
+    Your Mark: 3

   - Branch Naming (max 2 marks)
     - 2 marks = every team branch is named after the associated single ticket number
     - 1 mark  = at least one branch is not named after the associated single ticket number
     - 0 marks = most branch names are not named after the associated single ticket number

+    Your Mark: 2

+  - Burndown chart (max 2 marks)
+    - 2 marks = burndown chart present, matched jira chart, and explantions are adequate.
+    - 1 mark  = burndown chart present, matches Jira chart, but no explanations provided, or explanations are not adequate.
+    - 0 marks = document not available or not containing a valid burndown chart

+    Your Mark: 2

+  - Schedule (max 2 marks)
+    - 2 marks = diagram present, critical path computed, and explantions are adequate.
+    - 1 mark  = diagram present, but no critical path or explanations provided, or explanations are not adequate.
+    - 0 marks = document not available or not containing a valid diagram

-    Your Mark: _
+    Your Mark: 2

-Tracking on Jira Total Mark: __ / 20
+Tracking on Jira Total Mark: 19 / 24

 ---
 ## Sprint Completion (Max 20 marks)
-  - Minimum of 5 user stories started
+  - Minimum of 5 user stories needed
     (If you do not have 5 user stories for that sprint, you must have a sufficient number of subtasks for all your user stories)
   - Unstarted stories removed during the sprint will not count if an explanation is provided for why the story was not started/completed
   - Started stories that are incomplete will be counted
   - Mark Breakdown: [x = Percentage of story points completed * 20]

-  Your Mark: __ / 20
+  Your Mark: 20 / 20

 ---
 ## System Design (PDF or MD file or another suitable format) (max 10 marks)